-3.1.1 Secondary damper
+3.1.1 Secondary air supply

-The secondary damper behind the door should always be open while the wood burning stove is in use.
-This damper allows you to adjust the wood burning stove to the chimney draft and the heat output you require.
-Turning the damper to the left decreases the air supply and turning to the right increases the air supply.
 In normal circumstances, the wood burning stove should be working with this damper open between 60 % and 100 %.
 You should never close the air intake so far that the flames are extinguished.
 There should always be visible flames in order to achieve clean and efficient combustion.
 A too low supply of air can lead to bad combustion, high emissions and a bad efficiency.
-The air-wash system, that minimizes soot collecting on the front glass pane, is also adjusted by this damper.
+The air-wash system that minimizes soot collecting on the glass panes is also adjusted by this damper.